teebes/tango-core/README.rst

 Logic in Templates?
 ===================

-Template developers say you should keep heavy logic out-of-templates, and there are good reasons for that.
+Template developers say that heavy logic should stay out of templates, and there are good reasons for that.
 In stark contrast, Tango relies on heavy logic in the templates.
 This is intentional; *all* logic is in the templates.
-There are no view functions in Tango, only templates and a data layer.
+There are no view functions, only templates and a freestyle data layer.

 Yet Another Web Framework?